Last modified: Aug 14, 2024

 Infrared cameras typically use long-wave infrared (LWIR) or mid-wave infrared (MWIR) radiation to detect heat signatures.
 LWIR cameras are more commonly used in cars as they are better suited for detecting heat emitted by people and animals, while MWIR cameras are better suited for detecting heat emitted by vehicles.

-One of the main advantages of infrared cameras is their ability to detect objects in complete darkness or low light conditions.
-They can also detect objects at a greater distance than traditional headlights or high beams, which makes them useful for detecting obstacles on the road ahead.
+• Long-Range Detection: They can detect objects at a greater distance than traditional headlights or high beams, making them useful for spotting obstacles on the road ahead.

-However, infrared cameras also have some limitations.
-They can struggle to accurately detect objects that are not emitting a significant amount of heat, such as parked vehicles or stationary objects on the road.
-In addition, they can be affected by weather conditions such as heavy rain, fog, or snow, which can interfere with the heat signatures emitted by objects.
+• Weather Sensitivity: They can be affected by weather conditions such as heavy rain, fog, or snow, which can interfere with the heat signatures emitted by objects.

 Most sold EVs globaly